myfan7asy/stepik_lessons/README.md

 Hey people!
-This is repo, which I am going to fill in with upcoming homework tasks and final mega-task as well.
+This is a repo, which I am going to fill in with upcoming homework tasks and final mega-task as well.